ADavidBailey/Practice-Bidding-Scenarios/Documents/Programs to Create and Maintain pbn & lin files.md

 ## The Wrappered Dealer code

-It starts with the invocation of a script...
+It starts with defining a script -- the name of the script and a function call...

-<mark>    Script,theNameOfThisScript
+<mark>Script,theNameOfThisScript
     setDealerCode(`

 The first parameter to the script is the Dealer code.
 It is enclosed in back-ticks...